The views expressed by the host on this show, documented to be almost always right, 98.8% of the time.

 She can't do anything right.

-Congress authorized and made these loans, the demand of these loans be made to people who couldn't afford them if the rates went up.
+The dirty little secret is Congress authorized, I don't care which one, Congress authorized and made these loans, demanded these loans be made to people who couldn't afford them if the rates went up.

 There are four different kinds of mortgages out.